Nick Pratto Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.

-- The Twins allow the sixth-fewest home runs in baseball (88 total, one per game).
+- Twins pitchers combine to surrender the sixth-fewest home runs in baseball (89 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.